-What is high quality sex and relationships education?
+What is high quality health and relationships education?

-The principles of high quality RSE in all schools (including those with a religious character):
+The principles of high quality RHE in all schools (including those with a religious character):

-- is a partnership between home and school - ensures children and young people's views are actively sought to influence lesson planning and teaching - starts early and is relevant to pupils at each stage in their development and maturity - is taught by people who are trained and confident in talking about issues such as healthy and unhealthy relationships, equality, respect, abuse, sexuality, gender identity, sex and consent - includes the acquisition of knowledge, the development of life skills and respectful attitudes and values - has sufficient time to cover a wide range of topics, with a strong emphasis on relationships, consent (this includes the right to choose whether or not children want to be hugged, kissed or touched by others as well as legal ages of consent), rights, responsibilities to others, negotiation and communication skills, and accessing services - helps pupils understand on and offline safety, consent, violence and exploitation - is both medically and factually correct

-- is inclusive of difference: gender identity, sexual orientation, disability, ethnicity, culture, age, faith or belief, or other life experience - uses active learning methods, and is rigorously planned, assessed and evaluated - helps pupils understand a range of views and beliefs about relationships and sex in society including some of the mixed messages about gender, sex and sexuality from different sources including the media - teaches pupils about the law and their rights to confidentiality, and is linked to school-based and community health services and organisations. - promotes equality in relationships, recognises and challenges gender inequality and reflects girls' and boys' different experiences and needs.
+- is a partnership between home and school - ensures children and young people's views are actively sought to influence lesson planning and teaching - · starts early and is relevant to pupils at each stage in their development and maturity - is taught by people who are trained and confident in talking about issues such as healthy and unhealthy relationships, equality, respect, abuse, sexuality, gender identity, sex and consent - includes the acquisition of knowledge, the development of life skills and respectful attitudes and values - has sufficient time to cover a wide range of topics, with a strong emphasis on relationships, consent (this includes the right to choose whether or not children want to be hugged, kissed or touched by others as well as legal ages of consent), rights, responsibilities to others, negotiation and communication skills, and accessing services - helps pupils understand on and offline safety, consent, violence and exploitation - is both medically and factually correct - is inclusive of difference: gender identity, sexual orientation, disability, ethnicity, culture, age, faith or belief, or other life experience - · uses active learning methods, and is rigorously planned, assessed and evaluated - helps pupils understand a range of views and beliefs about relationships and health in society - teaches pupils about the law and their rights to confidentiality, and is linked to school-based and community health services and organisations. - promotes equality in relationships, recognises and challenges gender inequality and reflects girls' and boys' different experiences and needs.